 A Complainant and/or Respondent may decline to participate in the investigative or Formal Complaint resolution process.
 The College may continue the process without the Complainant's and/or Respondent's participation.
-If a party or witness declines to submit to cross-examination at a live hearing, the Title IX Decisionmaker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility.

 5. Investigation and Findings Process

 After receiving a Formal Complaint of sexual harassment, the Title IX Coordinator will conduct a preliminary assessment to determine whether there is sufficient evidence to support the initiation of a formal investigation.
 If the Title IX Coordinator concludes that a Formal Complaint of sexual harassment warrants a Title IX Investigation, the following steps will generally be taken: